Ornithine Translocase DeficiencySymptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

-Diego Martinelli practices in Rome, Italy.
+Diego Martinelli practices practicing medicine in Rome, Italy.
 Mr. Martinelli is rated as an Elite expert by MediFind in the treatment of Ornithine Translocase Deficiency.
-His top areas of expertise are Ornithine Translocase Deficiency, Methylmalonic Acidemia with Homocystinuria, Kearns-Sayre Syndrome, Progressive External Ophthalmoplegia, and Liver Transplant.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Ornithine Translocase Deficiency, Kearns-Sayre Syndrome, Methylmalonic Acidemia with Homocystinuria, Progressive External Ophthalmoplegia, and Liver Transplant.

-Ferdinando Palmieri practices in Bari, Italy.
+Ferdinando Palmieri practices practicing medicine in Bari, Italy.
 Mr. Palmieri is rated as an Elite expert by MediFind in the treatment of Ornithine Translocase Deficiency.
-His top areas of expertise are Ornithine Translocase Deficiency, L-2-Hydroxyglutaric Aciduria, Urea Cycle Disorders (UCD), and Sideroblastic Anemia.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Ornithine Translocase Deficiency, L-2-Hydroxyglutaric Aciduria, Urea Cycle Disorders (UCD), and Sideroblastic Anemia.

 Published Date: August 01, 2019